-Having competed in field events for years, Todd’s dreams of one day competing at a Paralympic Games were put on hold when athletes with an intellectual disability were banned after cheating was exposed at the Sydney Games.
+Having competed in field events since 1998 after his brother brought home a shot put from school, Todd’s dreams of one day competing at a Paralympic Games were put on hold when athletes with an intellectual disability were banned after cheating was exposed at the Sydney 2000 Games.
 Re-included for London across three sports, Todd’s Paralympic dreams were alive once again and in 2011 he moved from his home in Launceston to Canberra to commit to full-time training.

 The Paralympic journey is not over for Todd, who has vowed to keep going and defend his title in Rio 2016.
 “I’m going to defend my title because I’m a champion.
 To be a legend you have to defend it twice and I’ll do anything to keep going.”